Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 Death certificate

-The death certificate issued by the Registrar of Civil Status officially confirms and proves the death of a person.
-Obtaining this document is mandatory prior to the settlement of an estate.
+The death certificate issued by the Registrar of Civil Status officially establishes a person's death.
+Obtaining this document is mandatory to begin the settlement of the estate.

 The heirs' right of option